Kia Toipoto is a comprehensive set of actions to help close gender, Māori, Pacific and ethnic pay gaps in the Public Service.

 Guidance: Crown Entities' Pay Gaps Action Plans 2022

-We will measure progress by monitoring Public Service gender and ethnic pay gaps through the collection and publication of workforce data.
-Progress will also be measured through agencies’ and entities’ own annual pay gap action plans, which will be publicly available.
+We measure progress by monitoring Public Service gender and ethnic pay gaps through the collection and publication of workforce data.
+Progress is also measured through agencies’ and entities’ own annual Kia Toipoto plans, which are publicly available.
 Employee and union feedback is included in these plans.

 -